 In a suit under section 9 of the SR Act, 1877 half of the ad-valorem court fee to be paid.

 Section 9 provides no appeal, nor any review shall be applied against the decree or order of this section only review is applicable.

-The following conditions should be fulfilled in order to succeed the case instituted under this section for recovery of the possession of an immovable property:
+The following conditions should be fulfilled in order to succeed in a suit instituted under this section for recovery of the possession of immovable property: